 - Less time for counseling

-That’s not to say that these aspects should stop you from considering adoption if you’re “giving up” a child with disabilities.
-These are just some aspects that your adoption specialist will inform you of when you get started.
+That’s not to say that these aspects should stop you from considering adoption.
+These are just some aspects that your adoption professional will inform you of when you get started.

-Can I Have a Relationship with My Child After the Adoption?
+Can I Place a Special Needs Baby Up for Adoption and Have a Relationship with My Child After the Adoption?

-Many women that go through the adoption process today choose to maintain a relationship with their child.
-All of this is possible through something called an open adoption.
-With it, you can decide exactly how much contact you’d prefer to have with your child.
+When you choose an open adoption, you can decide exactly how much contact you’d prefer to have with your child.

 To determine your contact preferences, you’ll want to ask yourself these questions:

-- Do you want to send pictures and letter throughout the year?
+- Do you want to send pictures and letters throughout the year?